callumsmits/rt1/readme.md

 ###Prerequisites
 - A Mac with a reasonable GPU (high-end iMac or Mac Pro) running macOS 10.9 or later

 Just clone this repository and load the project in XCode.
-The initial configuration is an empty scene, but please look at the example code to get started.
+The initial configuration is an empty scene, but please look at the code in the examples directory to get started.